Albert Rosellini: Consultant and elder statesman

 After leaving office in 1965, Rosellini returned to the practice of law, and also became a political consultant, specializing in matters of the liquor and entertainment industries.
 Over the years, Rossellini served as an elder statesman of the state Democratic Party, mentoring political figures including Washington governors Christine Gregoire and Gary Locke.

-In 2003, Rosellini was back in the news briefly when he was reported to have delivered campaign contributions to Seattle City Council members on behalf of strip-club owners, one of whom was a convicted racketeer.
+In 2003, Rosellini was back in the news briefly when he was reported to have delivered campaign contributions to Seattle City Council members on behalf of strip-club owners, one of whom (the aforementioned Frank Colacurcio) was a convicted racketeer.
 Rosellini was never charged in the scandal that became known as "Strippergate."

 Until his death, Rosellini attended fundraisers for candidates and helped raise money for charities, particularly the Washington State Olympics Committee, which he chaired for many years.

 Danny Westneat, columnist for The Seattle Times, wrote in 2005, "His record makes most governors after him look like slackers."